neilnmartin/dnd5e-graphql-api/README.md

 ## Instructions to run locally:
 Install go module packages
 `go get`

-Generate graphql models and resolvers
-`make generate`
-Start server
+Generate, build and run:
-`make start`
+`make all`

 ### Description:
   A graphql api for Dungeons and Dragons 5th Edition written in Go.